Overview of Projects

 Metro Vancouver wants to ensure the wastewater treatment plant makes a positive contribution to the health and well-being of people and the environment.
 A number of ecological restoration projects are planned in coordination with the plant upgrades.

-About the Treatment Plant
+About the treatment plant

 The Iona Island Wastewater Treatment Plant was built in 1963 and today serves approximately 750,000 residents.
 The plant serves residents in the Vancouver Sewerage Area, which includes Vancouver, parts of Burnaby and Richmond, the University Endowment Lands, and UBC.
 The facility processes about 200 billion litres of wastewater each year.